Tajikistan: Independence

 Tajik men and women rally on Ozodi square in Dushanbe after independence, 1992.

-In February 1990, riots and strikes in Dushanbe and other cities began due to the difficult socio-economic situation, lack of housing, and youth unemployment.
-The nationalist and democratic opposition and supporters of independence joined the strikes and began to demand the independence of the republic and democratic reforms.
-Islamists began to hold strikes to demand respect for their rights and independence.
-The Soviet leadership introduced Internal Troops in Dushanbe to eliminate the unrest.
+In February 1990, riots and strikes in Dushanbe and other cities began because of the difficult socio‑economic situation, a shortage of housing, and youth unemployment.
+The nationalist and democratic opposition, along with supporters of independence, joined the strikes and began to demand the independence of the republic and democratic reforms.
+Islamists also began to hold strikes to demand respect for their rights and independence.
+The Soviet leadership introduced Internal Troops in Dushanbe to put an end to the unrest.